rodeloescueta/attio-api/memory-bank/activeContext.md

 - Fixed data type issues in the billing_frequency field for Attio integration
 - Successfully completed a full synchronization of all Zoho production plans to Attio
 - Created comprehensive documentation for the Zoho-Attio synchronization process
+- Updated project plan to include client-facing frontend using EJS templates

 ## Active Decisions